 “Centered around the dialogue of forms, the museum invite the visitor to discover the collectors’ “museum without walls” and to enjoy a completely unique visual experience.”

-Dominique Gagneux, Director of the Museum of Modern Art at Fontevraud.
+Dominique Gagneux, Director of Fontevraud modern Art museum

 The architectural and exhibition design project

 The project, carried out by ACMH architect Christophe Batard from Agence 2BDM and the Constance Guisset Studio responsible for the exhibition design, took inspiration from the site of the Abbey.
 A unique public entrance dispatch the visitor either to, with the abbey on one side and to the Modern Art Museum on the other.

 The project extends over 1,726 m², in addition to 170 m² of external courtyard dedicated to the exhibition.
 The exhibition spaces alone represent 1,205 m², 455 m² of which is for the temporary exhibitions.

 A journey inside a collection

 A private collection is the result of personal choices and strong commitment, which reveal the sensory world of its collectors.
 The museum established at Fontevraud to house the Martine and Léon Cligman donation unveil to as many people as possible a world of forms and an artistic imaginary where all connections are possible.